Karcharoth/Keys-of-Orthanc/docs/customize.rst

 on the command line, i.e. running ``./angband -mx11 -- -n4`` will open the
 main window and subwindows one through three if the executable is in the current working directory.
-To control the font, placement, and size used for each of the windows, set enviroment variables before running Angband.
+To control the font, placement, and size used for each of the windows, set enviroment variables before running NarSil.
 Those environment variables for window 'z' where 'z' is an integer between 0 (the main window) and 7 are: